influxdata/flux/docs/SPEC.md

 ```

 #### Duplicate
-Duplicate will duplicate a specified column in a table
+Duplicate will duplicate a specified column in a table.
+If the specified column is not present in a table an error will be thrown.

 Duplicate has the following properties: